|

 was widespread, and sanctions put intense strain on the

+country's economy.
 It was the 'ruined economy' that

 General Pervaiz Musharraf cited as the main reason for a